loda-lang/loda-programs/programs/oeis/list3.md

 * [A315057](http://oeis.org/A315057) ([L38 program](315/A315057.asm)): Coordination sequence Gal.4.57.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315075](http://oeis.org/A315075) ([L29 program](315/A315075.asm)): Coordination sequence Gal.6.350.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315170](http://oeis.org/A315170) ([L26 program](315/A315170.asm)): Coordination sequence Gal.6.119.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315171](http://oeis.org/A315171) ([L69 program](315/A315171.asm)): Coordination sequence Gal.6.220.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315172](http://oeis.org/A315172) ([L22 program](315/A315172.asm)): Coordination sequence Gal.5.54.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315173](http://oeis.org/A315173) ([L25 program](315/A315173.asm)): Coordination sequence Gal.5.99.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315175](http://oeis.org/A315175) ([L22 program](315/A315175.asm)): Coordination sequence Gal.4.42.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.